Bill/orchestrated/README.markdown

 By breaking up otherwise serial execution into multiple queued jobs, a program can be made more scalable.
 This sort of distributed queue-processing architecture has a long and successful history in data processing.

 Queuing works well for simple tasks.
-By simple we mean, the task can be done all at once, in one piece.
+By simple we mean the task can be done all at once, in one piece.
 It has no dependencies on other tasks.
 This works well for performing a file upload task in the background (to avoid tying up a Ruby virtual machine process/thread).
 More complex (compound) multi-part tasks, however, do not fit this model.
 Examples of complex (compound) tasks include:

 1. pipelined (multi-step) generation of complex PDF documents
 2. extract/transfer/load (ETL) jobs that may load thousands of database records